felixk1990/SnarlPy/docs/source/index.rst

-.. entanglement-analysis documentation master file, created by sphinx-quickstart on Sat Jul 30 12:18:42 2022.
+.. snarlpy documentation master file, created by sphinx-quickstart on Sat Jul 30 12:18:42 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to entanglement-analysis's documentation!
+Welcome to SnarlPy's documentation!
 =================================================

 .. toctree::